MyersGroup/PeakCaller/README.md

 This pipeline implements the algorithms for calling peaks from ChIPseq data described in [Altemose et al. eLife 2017](https://elifesciences.org/articles/28383).

 ## Example Usage
+### Convert BAM to fragment BED
-First we need to summarise the PE BAM files as BED files of fragments.
+First we need to summarise the PE BAM files as BED files of physical DNA fragments.
 The BAM files should already have been QC'd (e.g. low quality & duplicates removed).
 ```{bash}
 for sample in Chip Input